The Moral Circle

-The Moral Circle: Who Matters, What Matters, and Why is a 2025 book by American philosopher Jeff Sebo, published by W. W. Norton & Company.
+The Moral Circle: Who Matters, What Matters, and Why is a 2025 book by the American philosopher Jeff Sebo, published by W. W. Norton & Company.
 The book examines how humans determine which beings merit moral consideration and argues for expanding the moral circle beyond the human species.
-Sebo proposes a precautionary approach when moral status is uncertain, arguing that inclusion is ethically preferable to exclusion.
-He challenges human exceptionalism while allowing that limited preference for humans may be justified for practical reasons.
-Drawing on consequentialism, deontological ethics, and virtue ethics, he applies this framework to issues such as animal ethics, artificial intelligence, and climate change.
+Sebo proposes a probabilistic precautionary approach in cases of uncertainty about moral status, and discusses the implications of this approach for animal ethics, artificial intelligence, and climate change.

-Commentators described the book in varied terms.
-Peter Singer, Barbara J. King, and Carl Safina wrote about its relevance to current debates, while Joshua C. Gellers and Mark Epstein discussed limitations in its tone and structure.
-Kirkus Reviews called it a "thoughtful unsettling of moral certainty", and New Scientist noted its focus on probability in moral reasoning.
+Reviewers discussed the book's treatment of non-human animals, artificial intelligence, moral uncertainty, and human exceptionalism.
+Kirkus Reviews called it a "thoughtful unsettling of moral certainty", while reviewers in Science, The New York Times, and New Scientist discussed both its arguments and its limitations.

 Summary

-The Moral Circle explores how humans determine which beings deserve moral consideration.
-The book begins with two contemporary examples: the Nonhuman Rights Project's unsuccessful legal case for the personhood of Happy, an elephant at the Bronx Zoo, and Google engineer Blake Lemoine's public claim that the LaMDA chatbot possessed consciousness.
-Sebo uses these cases to illustrate how moral and legal boundaries are increasingly tested by developments in animal ethics and artificial intelligence.
+The Moral Circle examines how humans decide which beings deserve moral consideration.
+The book opens with two contemporary examples: the Nonhuman Rights Project's unsuccessful legal case for the personhood of Happy, an elephant at the Bronx Zoo, and Google engineer Blake Lemoine's public claim that the LaMDA chatbot was conscious.
+Sebo uses these cases to discuss how moral and legal boundaries are tested in debates about animal ethics and artificial intelligence.

-Early chapters examine philosophical debates about moral status, including theories that link it to sentience, agency, or rationality.
-Sebo argues that the capacity to experience harm or benefit is a sufficient basis for moral standing.
-Because it is often uncertain which beings meet that condition, he advocates a precautionary approach that favors inclusion rather than exclusion.
-This principle, he suggests, applies to many nonhuman animals, potential artificial intelligences, and future beings who could be affected by human actions.
+Early chapters examine philosophical debates about moral status, including theories that connect it to sentience, agency, or rationality.
+Sebo argues that the capacity to experience harm or benefit is sufficient for moral standing.
+Because it is often uncertain which beings meet that condition, he advocates a probabilistic precautionary approach that favors inclusion over exclusion.
+He applies this principle to non-human animals, possible artificial intelligences, and future beings affected by human actions.

-Later chapters apply this reasoning to current practices.
-Sebo discusses research on pain perception in cephalopods and insects, such as octopuses and bees, and discusses the moral implications of industries like insect farming and aquaculture.
-He also examines large-scale issues including climate change, industrial agriculture, and the development of artificial intelligence, arguing that these systems may affect vast numbers of sentient or potentially sentient beings in both the present and the future.
+Later chapters apply this reasoning to present practices.
+Sebo discusses research on pain and consciousness in cephalopods and insects, including octopuses and bees, and considers the moral implications of industries such as insect farming and aquaculture.
+He also discusses climate change, industrial agriculture, and artificial intelligence, arguing that these systems may affect large numbers of sentient or potentially sentient beings.

-The book challenges human exceptionalism as a universal moral rule, while allowing that partial concern for humans may sometimes be justified for pragmatic reasons such as proximity or social relationships.
-Sebo proposes a pluralistic ethical framework that combines elements of consequentialism, deontological ethics, and virtue ethics to guide decisions under uncertainty.
+The book criticises human exceptionalism as a general moral rule, while allowing that limited preference for humans may sometimes be justified by practical considerations such as proximity and social relationships.
+Sebo presents a pluralistic ethical framework drawing on consequentialism, deontological ethics, and virtue ethics for decisions under uncertainty.

-In its conclusion, the book calls for moral humility and a broadened sense of responsibility.
-Sebo contends that as human influence grows, the circle of moral concern should expand to include any beings that might experience well-being or suffering, whether biological or artificial.